Yucca gloriosa is a broad-leaved evergreen and one of the many attractive Yucca plant species of the family Asparagaceae.

 Provide deep watering when the soil dries.
 Never allow Yucca plants to stand in water as this produces necrotic, black spots on the leaves.

-Because the Spanish dagger is native to the southeastern US, it is naturally adapted to areas with high rainfall.
+Because the Gloriosa is native to the southeastern US, it is naturally adapted to areas with high rainfall.

 In a true desert setting, such as those found in the southwestern states, the plant may suffer.